Learn more about the Berkeley Pre-College Scholars Program

 Cancellation deadline: Thursday, April 11, 2024, 11:59 PM (Pacific Time)

 Your Application: What to Expect

-Before starting your application, please be sure to carefully read the Berkeley Pre-College Scholars: Summer Residential Track Help Center starting with this article which contains information to answer your most frequently asked questions.
+Before starting your application, please be sure to carefully read the Berkeley Pre-College Scholars: Summer Residential Track Help Center starting with What Important Considerations Should I Keep in Mind when Completing the Program Application?, which contains information to answer your most frequently asked questions.
 Pay special attention to:

 - Admissions and Enrollment

 - Academics and Coursework

 - Program Policies

 If you need more information or didn't find the answers that you were looking for, please contact our Pre-College team.